reidac/covid19-curve-dc/README.md

 4. Share your findings to help others assess the spread of SARS-CoV-2, and to gauge the effectiveness of our collective response.

-*Disclaimer:*  The gray band is an estimate of the uncertainty, but not a hugely good one.
-It's based on a one-sigma standard error of 1.0 for the data points, which is arbitrary, the true error is unknown.